C1. Patterns and Relationships

 Examples

 Student says, "They removed a red cube because in the other parts of the necklace there is always a red cube after the green sphere."
-They recognized two attributes (shape and colour) and used the bead before it as a strategy to discover the missing term.
+They recognized two attributes (shape and colour) and used the bead before it as a strategy to discover the missing element.

 Student says, "They removed an orange bead because the pattern core is orange, orange, green."
 They checked the core of the two subsequent patterns.